 The path from bidding a roofing project to successful completion rarely follows a straight line.
 Experienced roofing contractors know to prepare for contingencies before work begins.
 That knowledge and preparation paid dividends on a recent public works roof installation project at Fairchild Air Force Base (AFB).

-Replacing a 40-year-old, 30,000 square foot roof was a big project.
+Replacing a 40-year-old, 30,000 square foot, rubber roof was a big project.
 The flat concrete roof deck had leaked for years, and was known to contain asbestos.
 A subcontractor removed the original tar and gravel roof, following rooftop asbestos-abatement protocols.
 They left us a clean roof deck on which to install a new EPDM membrane roof.

 Public Works Roof Installation Project Materials